HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/negev.md

 - Waste your opponents ammunition by dodging and hiding behind cover.
 Since the Negev burns through ammo, you may be able to force them to run low or even out altogether.

 # Obtaining
+Finding a Negev is no easy task.
 The most common way to find a Negev is through a [Gold Airdrop](/obstacles/gold_airdrop_crate) or by breaking a [Flint Stone](/obstacles/flint_stone).
-It can also spawn rarely as world loot.
+It can also spawn, rarely, as world loot.

 # Trivia
 - The Negev is one of two guns (the other being the [MG5](/weapons/guns/mg5)) in Suroi that utilizes a belt feed system.